paicbd/gmlc/README.md

-This open source release is provided as part of PAiCore Technology' commitment to open innovation.
+This open source release is provided as part of PAiCore Technology commitment to open innovation.
 Community contributions are welcome via pull requests and issue discussions.

 For commercial support, enterprise-grade deployments or consulting services, contact us at: